KarolDuracz/scratchpad/Webapp/SVG graph with sequence playback/README.md

 <H2>Interactive graph creation with sequence replay and decisions about which branch to play</H2>

-<i>The entire demo consists of only 4 files: app.py, graph.db and files in templates/index.html and admin.html. if you want to download it, download only these files.</i>
+<i>The entire demo consists of only 4 files: app.py, graph.db and files in templates/index.html and admin.html. if you want to download it, download only these files.
+But the .db file isn't necessary, because if there's no database yet, it creates it on disk for the first time when the server initializes.
+But you can download what's here, and you'll see the graphs from the images after launching.</i>

 sqlite3 is part of Python's standard library.
 But you need to install Flask to run it.